rqlite/rqlite-fts5/VM_DEPLOY.md

 **What does the above command do?**

 It first gets the local IP address of the VM, so that it can tell `rqlited` to listen on that interface.
 Then it lauches the rqlite node, telling it to wait for 2 other nodes to contact it before forming a cluster.
 Each node waits, and whichever node is contacted first by 2 other nodes will form the cluster.
 Finally, this command also configures the _write queue_ for better indexing performance.

+## Running the indexer
+The [indexing program](https://github.com/rqlite/rqlite-fts4/blob/master/indexer.py) can be run from any VM, or from a 4th VM, or even your local machine.
+As long as the indexing program can contact one of the nodes in the cluster, it should operate fine.